The elimination of this grant has been proposed in Budget 2020: A plan for jobs and the economy.

 All courses or the full requested amount may not be awarded.

-Applicants will be notified within 2 and 1/2 months of the application deadline.
-Both successful and unsuccessful applicants will receive a notification.
+Applicants will be notified within 2 1/2 months of the application deadline.

-Successful applicants will sign a Conditional Grant Agreement (CGA).
-Only after the Minister (or his delegated representative) signs this agreement can training start.
+Successful applicants will sign a conditional grant agreement.
+Training can begin after the minister (or his delegated representative) signs this agreement.

 The terms of the agreement include: